I love using food in training.

 So what’s the problem?

-Luring can go very wrong – and when the technique is flawed it leads to doubts about its efficacy: “I tried using food in training, but it didn’t work” Sound familiar?
+Luring can go very wrong.
+When the technique is flawed it leads to doubts about its efficacy: “I tried using food in training, but it didn’t work” Sound familiar?

 Here are 3 ways food lures can go wrong, and some very simple fixes: